zan4yov/OOP-FINAL/README.md

 ## 📧 Contact & Support

 For bugs, questions, or suggestions:
-- Open an issue on GitHuh
+- Open an issue on GitHub
 ---

 **Happy Gaming! 🎮**